Affiliate Disclosure

 Option 3: Replace the Oil Pan

-On badly damaged or previously bodged pans, replacement is sometimes the cleanest solution — labour-intensive, but a fresh start.
+On badly damaged or previously bodged pans, replacement is sometimes the cleanest solution — labor-intensive, but a fresh start.

-Most modern Japanese and European engines use aluminium oil pans — lighter, but far less forgiving of over-torque than steel.
-Steel will tolerate some over-enthusiasm; aluminium will not.
+Most modern Japanese and European engines use aluminum oil pans — lighter, but far less forgiving of over-torque than steel.
+Steel will tolerate some over-enthusiasm; aluminum will not.
 On a newer JDM engine, treat the drain plug torque spec as a hard ceiling, not a target to approach aggressively.
 Torque to spec.
 Stop.
 Done.

 Quick Reference Before You Close the Drain